joj-macho/joj-macho.github.io/tutorials/python/python-oop.md

     def attack(self, target):
         target.health -= self.attack_power
-        print(f"{self.name} attacks {target.name} for {self.attack_power} damage!")
+        print(f'{self.name} attacks {target.name} for {self.attack_power} damage!')
 {% endhighlight %}

+A class typically includes an initializer method (`__init__`) to set the initial values of instance attributes.
+These attributes are the member variables existing in each instance.
+If your instance doesn't have instance attributes, there's no need to define `__init__`.

+The initializer, recognized by its name `__init__`, must accept at least one argument, conventionally called `self`.
+This `self` argument refers to the instance the method is acting on.
+In our case, the initializer accepts additional arguments, such as `name`, `health`, and `attack_power`, which initialize the instance attributes.
+The `self.name` attribute, for instance, represents the character's name.

+Key points about the `Character` class:
-- The `Character` class has three attributes: `name`, `health`, and `attack_power`.
+- It has three attributes: `name`, `health`, and `attack_power`.
-- The `__init__` method (constructor) initializes these attributes when an object is created.
+- The `__init__` method initializes these attributes when an object is created.
-- `self` refers to the instance of the class.
-It allows you to access the instance's attributes and methods.
+- `self` refers to the instance of the class, allowing access to its attributes and methods.
 - The `attack` method simulates an attack on another character, reducing the target's health.

-According to the PEP 8 Style Guide, class names should follow the CapWords convention.
+According to PEP 8 Style Guide, class names should follow the CapWords convention.

 ### Creating Instances (Objects)

-Instantiating objects is a critical step that transforms the conceptual class into tangible instances with unique attributes and behaviors.
-Each instantiation results in an independent object, capable of interacting with others and responding to its environment based on the class's predefined rules.
+Objects consist of member variables (attributes) and member functions (methods).
+Creating instances transforms the conceptual class into tangible objects with unique attributes and behaviors.

-Now, let's create instances of the `Character` class:
+Let's create instances of the `Character` class:

 {% highlight python %}
-hero = Character("Goku", 100, 20)
+hero = Character('Goku', 100, 20)
-enemy = Character("Cell", 150, 25)
+enemy = Character('Cell', 150, 25)
 {% endhighlight %}

-Here, `hero` and `enemy` are objects (instances) of the `Character` class.
-They have their own unique values for `name`, `health`, and `attack_power`.
+When creating instances, the initializer is automatically called.
+Here, `hero` and `enemy` are objects of the `Character` class with unique values for `name`, `health`, and `attack_power`.

-Every object, despite sharing a class and having similar attribute values, possesses a unique identity.
-This distinct identity becomes evident through its memory address, emphasizing that each instance is a separate entity with its own state and behavior.
+Printing the instances directly results in a representation showing their class (`Character`) and memory address.
+While this default representation may not offer insightful information, it emphasizes that `hero` and `enemy` are indeed objects of the `Character` class.

 {% highlight python %}
 print(hero)  # Output: <__main__.Character object at 0x7f2db43218d0>
 print(enemy) # Output: <__main__.Character object at 0x7f2db4321950>
 {% endhighlight %}

-Printing the instances directly results in a representation showing their class (`Character`) and memory address.
-This default representation may not provide meaningful information, but it highlights that `hero` and `enemy` are indeed objects of the `Character` class.

 You can access object properties using dot notation:

 {% highlight python %}
 print(hero.name)     # Output: Goku
 print(enemy.health)  # Output: 150
 {% endhighlight %}